quaat/ai_space_invaders/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the eMIT License.
 See the [LICENSE](LICENSE) file for more information.